Waking Ear

 I like Sondre.
 He's light.
 He's folky.
 He's simple.

-Check out the lyrics to Modern Nature, a song that makes me want to frolick in the fields (and we all know how much I love doing that):
+lyrics to Modern Nature, a song that makes me want to frolick in the fields (and we all know how much I love doing that):

 The time is here for being straight; It's not too early and never too late